 Gittens, Douglas (2012) Absurd trajectories: motorways and lived space.
 In: Theoretical Currents II: Architecture and its Geographical Horizons, 4-5 April 2012, University of Lincoln.

-|Item Type:||Conference or Workshop Item (Paper)|
+|Item Type:||Conference or Workshop contribution (Paper)|

-|Keywords:||architecture, design, Geography (General), space, marginal, liminal, absurd, ref16, refnone|
+|Keywords:||architecture, design, Geography (General), space, marginal, liminal, absurd|

 |Subjects:||W Creative Arts and Design > W200 Design studies|

 K Architecture, Building and Planning > K100 Architecture

-|Divisions:||College of Arts > Faculty of Art, Architecture & Design > Lincoln School of Architecture|
+|Divisions:||College of Arts > School of Architecture & Design > School of Architecture & Design (Architecture)|

-|Date Deposited:||05 Jul 2012 20:41|
+|Deposited On:||05 Jul 2012 20:41|